thindil/steamsky/bin/doc/MODDING.md

 in *data* directory and edit line which starts with GunnerySkill.
 Value after equal sign must be existing skill name.

+## Talking skill name
+To change which skill is used for talking in bases or with other ships (trades, repairs, recruit, etc), open file *game.dat* in *data* directory and edit line which starts with TalkingSkill.
+Value after equal sign must be existing skill name.

 ## Items

 ### General informations